Facebook to apply state media labels on Russian, Chinese outlets

 Facebook is not the first company to take such action.

-YouTube, owned by Alphabet Inc's Google , in 2018 started identifying video channels that predominantly carry news items and are funded by governments.
+YouTube, owned by Alphabet's Google, in 2018 started identifying video channels that predominantly carry news items and are funded by governments.
 But critics charge YouTube has failed to label some state news outlets, allowing them to earn ad revenue from videos with misinformation and propaganda.